 Townhall meeting report about datacenters in Middenmeer

-On 18 October, 2021, Microsoft held an online information meeting for residents of the data center in Middenmeer.
-Residents of the municipality of Hollandse Kroon, journalists and interested parties were invited to talk to us.
-In addition to an introduction about the usefulness and necessity of data centers, attention was paid to water and energy consumption and the expansion that has already started.
+On 18 October, 2021, Microsoft held an online information meeting for residents of the datacenter in Middenmeer.
+Residents of the municipality of Hollands Kroon, journalists and interested parties were invited to talk to us.
+In addition to an introduction about the usefulness and necessity of datacenters, attention was paid to water and energy consumption and the expansion that has already started.
 Half of the meeting there was time for questions and answers.
 Just over 100 people participated in the information meeting.

 Rob Elsinga is responsible for technological development at Microsoft Netherlands.
 He spoke about the expansion at the Venster-West where the preparation for construction has already started.
-Microsoft’s first location is technically home to seven data centers in one complex.
-In the new complex at the Window, two more will be added.
+Microsoft’s first location is technically home to seven datacenters in one complex.
+In the new complex, two more will be added.
 This expansion is therefore less large than the center that is already there.

 Microsoft has the ambition to be sustainable.
 Worldwide, the goal is to be CO2 negative by 2030.
 At the moment, Microsoft is already CO2 neutral.
 This is mainly because we purchase green energy all over the world wherever possible.
 We are therefore working together with universities and research centres to see how we can capture CO2 and remove it from the atmosphere.
 That requires a lot of innovation.
 For example, by generating solar energy on our roofs, by developing energy-efficient computer chips or by reusing rainwater for cooling.
 The ultimate goal is to have compensated all co2 that Microsoft has ever produced by 2050.

 Sustainability is therefore a starting point.
-In the Netherlands, Microsoft purchases approximately 270 megawatts of green electricity.
-This comes from the wind farm in the Wieringermeer (Vattenfall) and the offshore wind farm near Borssele (Eneco).
-Not all that energy is used.
-But in the future we expect that to be the case.
+In the Netherlands, Microsoft purchases green electricity from the wind farm in the Wieringermeer (Vattenfall) and the offshore wind farm near Borssele (Eneco).
 Precisely by consciously using green electricity, Microsoft is an important driver of the energy transition worldwide.
 We want to help the world become more sustainable and at the same time meet the world’s need to be connected in networks and to work together.
 There is certainly growth in energy consumption because we – as a society – all use more and more data for the applications that we use every day.
 The pandemic is pushing that even further.
-But there is also a shift in energy consumption to data centers like ours.
+But there is also a shift in energy consumption to datacenters like ours.
 Many organizations see that by placing their data management with us, they have to use less energy themselves.
 And thus be able to better realize their own sustainability goals.
 Just as they let their employees meet more online to fly less.
-This also contributes to the growing need for data centres and the associated green energy consumption.
+This also contributes to the growing need for datacenters and the associated green energy consumption.

-Florien ten Hove works closely with all kinds of organizations in the region on behalf of Microsoft.
-Microsoft is committed to making a meaningful contribution to the community around the data centers.
-For this we have knowledge, manpower, money and ideas.
-We now organize ‘listening sessions’ twice a year with all kinds of representatives from the region.
+Microsoft is committed to making a meaningful contribution to the community around the datacenters.
+We organize ‘listening sessions’ with various representatives from the region.
 During these sessions we discuss the developments in the region and investigate how we can make a contribution.

 Cooperation with ROCs

-To promote employment, we work together with roc Hoorn and ROC Kop van Noord in Schagen.
-There we have built a real working ‘data center lab’ where students can experiment with and get various official certifications that help them further on the labor market.
+To promote employment, we work with roc Hoorn and ROC Kop van Noord in Schagen.
+There we have built a real working ‘datacenter lab’ where students can experiment with and get various official certifications that help them further in the labor market.
 Approximately 400 MBO students use it every year.
 We are also now a recognized apprenticeship company.
-We currently have an average of 8 interns and we hope to be able to expand that number.
+We currently have an average of eight interns and we hope to expand that number.

-Microsoft notices that there are many questions about working in a data center.
-Nick Hengelman is ‘data center operations manager’ and ultimately responsible for the data center in Middenmeer.
-He gave an explanation.
+Microsoft notices that there are many questions about working in a datacenter.
+Nick Hengelman is a Datacenter Operations Manager and ultimately responsible for the datacenter in Middenmeer.

-First the numbers: there are currently 375 FTE positions in Middenmeer.
-Altogether , there are about permanent employees at the data center.
+He says there are currently 375 full time positions in Middenmeer.
 They are spread over more than 27 different ‘types’ of jobs.
 About three-quarters of these people live in North Holland.
 Microsoft wants to recruit as many people as possible locally.
-The work in the data center is divided into five teams.
+The work in the datacenter is divided into five teams.

-The technical team takes care of all supporting technical installations.
-They ensure that the data center can function.
-This team therefore mainly focuses on the electricity supply and the cooling of the computer servers.
+The critical environments team technical team manages the electricity supply and the cooling of the computer servers.

-In addition, we have a security team.
-This team takes care of the safety of our people and protection of the building and the data of our customers.
+The security team manages the safety of our people and protection of the building and the data of our customers.